-It is important to note that postpartum depression is not a weakness, but an effect of the pregancy.
-In fact, the American Pyschological Assocation reports that degrees of PPD are reported to affect 9-16 percent of postpartum women.
+It is important to note that postpartum depression is not a weakness, but an effect of the pregnancy.
+In fact, the American Psychological Association reports that degrees of PPD are reported to affect 9-16 percent of postpartum women.

 Once recognized, postpartum depression is treatable.
-If the signs and symptoms of the baby blues persist into depression, it is important to seek the help of a professional and in some cases, medication is necessary to help mothers with PPD.
+If the signs and symptoms of the baby blues persist into depression, it is important to seek the help of a professional.
+In some cases, social support or therapy may be recommended and in others, medication is necessary to help mothers with PPD.